Rukyfgg/BB-cloud-cli/README.md

 ## Usage

-All commands are run from the `bby-tool` directory.
+All commands are run from the `BB-cloud-cli` directory.
 The tool will create and manage a file named `account.json` in the same directory.

 ### Create Accounts